-Side A ID is the unique identifier of the actor on side A in the conflict, as specified by the UCDP Actor Dataset (Pettersson et al. 2021).
+Side A ID is the unique identifier of the actor on side A in the conflict, as specified by the UCDP Actor Dataset, see www.ucdp.uu.se.

 $side_a_2nd$

 The state which contribute with troops to actively support Side A in the conflict.